Ada-Developers-Academy/core-unit-2/api-9-deployment/deploying-to-render.md

 * Create a Render account and connect our Render account to our Github account
 * Create a Render web service app
 * Create a Postgres database in Render
-* Connect our local database to our web service app
+* Connect our locally hosted database to our Render web service app
 * Set the environment variable for our Render database in Render
-* Initialize the Render database by
+* Initialize the Render database by performing a database migration

 ##### !end-options
 ### !end-challenge